MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

     :::image type="content" source="media/faq-duplicate-icons.png" alt-text="Merge versions of the Sales app.":::

     After the merge is complete, users will see only one icon for the Sales app in Outlook desktop.
-It may take a few hours for the changes to take effect.
+It might take a few hours for the changes to take effect.

 ## Forms and fields customization